Teaching Philosophy

 This class improves students' abilities to describe their accomplishments in professional networking situations, company meetings, and interviews.
 Students work on their portfolios, professional identity, and go to networking events.

-This class teaches a broad range of Figma (a prototyping tool) basics, as well as exploring fundamental principles of user interface design.
-Students do all their work for the semester in Figma.
+This class teaches a broad range of prototyping basics, as well as exploring fundamental principles of user interface design.

-This class focuses on what a systems thinking approach can teach to interaction designers-in-training.
-We define systems thinking before applying it to interaction design-related projects.
+This class introduces students to a systems thinking approach and what it can teach to interaction designers-in-training.